ram1117/weinachtsmarkt/README.md

-# Weinachtsmarkt V1
+# Weihnachtsmarkt V1

 ## Description

-**Weinachtsmarkt** is a React SPA developed with NextJS framework, TypeScript and TailwindCSS.
+**Weihnachtsmarkt** is a React SPA developed with NextJS framework, TypeScript and TailwindCSS.
 Used react-leaflet to create an interactive map.
 Different Christmas markets in and around Berlin are plotted on the map using react-leaflet.
 The user can find details about nearby Christmas markets by using their current location.

 The data is obtained from [Open Data Berlin](https://daten.berlin.de/datensaetze/berliner-weihnachtsm%C3%A4rkte) <br>
 The website design is heavily influenced by [Berliner Weihnachtsmarkt-Finder](https://weihnachtsmaerkte.odis-berlin.de/?id=)